 Step Action

 1 To create a SMLT, use the following command from Interface Configuration mode.

 smlt <1-32>

--End-
+End

-Note: Before you can create an SMLT, you must first create and enable an MLT (see "mlt command" (page 181)).
+Note: Before you can create an SMLT, you must first create and enable an MLT (see "Configuring a Multi-Link trunk" (page 179)).